celo-org/reserve-site/README.md

 ## Data Integrity

-The following is where the numbers displayed on celoreserve.org come from.
+The following is where the numbers displayed on celoreserve.org comes from.
+These are not official celo reserve sources.

 ### Reserve Holdings